atlassian/jira-cloud-for-sketch/src/views/bridge/README.md

 # /views/bridge

-This directory contains code to bridge function calls between WebViews and the CocoaScript environment.
+Code to bridge function calls between WebViews and the CocoaScript environment.